Problem

 3. Verification

-Once deployed, you can verify your global performance using tools like PageSpeed Insights or global ping tests.
-You should see sub-100ms response times from almost any location worldwide.
+Once deployed, verify global performance using tools like PageSpeed Insights or global ping tests.
+You should see sub-100ms response times from almost any worldwide location.

 Trade-offs

-Global edge networks abstract away server management, which is a major advantage for documentation teams.
+Global edge networks abstract away server management, which benefits documentation teams.
 However, debugging regional caching issues can occasionally be more complex than reviewing a single server log.
-Using platforms with robust “instant cache invalidation” ensures that your users always see the latest version of your documentation immediately after a deployment.
+Using platforms with reliable “instant cache invalidation” ensures users always see the latest version immediately after a deployment.